 Section 5 (g).
-Special features Special features Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services.
-We may identify medically appropriate alternatives to traditional care and coordinate other benefits as a less costly alternative benefit.
-Alternative benefits are subject to our ongoing review.
-By approving an alternative benefit, we cannot guarantee you will get it in the future.
+Special features Special features Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services.We may identify medically appropriate alternatives to traditional care and coordinate other benefits as a less costly alternative benefit.
+Alternative benefits are subject to our ongoing review. • By approving an alternative benefit, we cannot guarantee you will get it in the future.
 The decision to offer an alternative benefit is solely ours, and we may withdraw it at any time and resume regular contract benefits.
 Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
 Centers of excellence for tissue and organ transplants Mutual of Omaha has special arrangements with facilities to provide services for tissue and organ transplants - its Medical Specialty Network.
 The network was designed to give you an opportunity to access providers that demonstrate high quality medical care for transplant patients.
 Your physician can coordinate arrangements by calling a case manager in Mutual of Omaha's Medical Management Department at 1-800/593-2354.
 For additional information regarding the transplant network, please call this number.
-Disease management programs Healthydirectionssm, a disease management program for members and covered dependents with asthma, diabetes, or congestive heart failure (CHF).
-Healthydirectionssm is provided at no additional cost to participants.
-The program provides: Nurse support; Education about the disease and how it affects the body; and Proper medical management that can help lead to a healthier lifestyle.
+Healthy Pregnancy Program You have access to Mutual of Omaha's Healthy Maternity Program, which provides educational material and support to pregnant women.
+Contact Mutual's Customer Service at 1-800/593-2354 for more information.
+Disease management programs Healthy directions sm , a disease management program for members and covered dependents with asthma, diabetes, or heart failure (HF).
+Healthy directions sm is provided at no additional cost to participants.
+The program provides: • Nurse support; • Education about the disease and how it affects the body; and • Proper medical management that can help lead to a healthier lifestyle.
 We will contact candidates and ask them to participate voluntarily.
 The participant and his/her physician remain in charge of the participant's treatment plan.
 If you would like to contact Mutual of Omaha for more information about this program, please call 1-800/593-2354.
+Web enabled customer service Check the status of your claims and look up providers participating in the Plan's PPO.
+Log on to our Web site www.afspa.org .
+Click on Foreign Service Benefit Plan, and then click Web Enabled Customer Service.
+This link will take you to the Mutual of Omaha customer access page.
+Once you register at this secure on-line site with your own password, you will be able to perform functions such as: View a listing of pending and finalized claims.
+While you will not be able to obtain details on pending claims, you will be able to view and print explanations of benefits on finalized claims.
+Once you send your claim, please allow at least 10 business days in addition to mailing time for your claim to appear on-line; Search for providers participating in the Plan's PPO network; and • Obtain important health and wellness information.
+The Plan provides members detailed information about accessing, registering and using the site.
+If you have questions about your claims, PPO providers or how to use the Web site, please contact the Plan directly by phone at 202/833-4910, by fax at 202/833-4918 or by e-mail at afspa@afspa.org .